bluesky66-dev/kibana/x-pack/plugins/security_solution/server/lib/detection_engine/scripts/rules/patches/README.md

 These are example PATCH rules to see how to patch various parts of the rules.
-You either have to use the id, or you have to use the rule_id in order to patch the rules. rule_id acts as an external_id where you can patch rules across different HyperSec Kibana systems where id acts as a normal server generated id which is not normally shared across different HyperSec Kibana systems.
+You either have to use the id, or you have to use the rule_id in order to patch the rules. rule_id acts as an external_id where you can patch rules across different Kibana systems where id acts as a normal server generated id which is not normally shared across different Kibana systems.

 The only thing you cannot patch is the `rule_id` or regular `id` of the system.
 If `rule_id` is incorrect then you have to delete the rule completely and re-initialize it with the